SentientSamuel/Website/_posts/2025-11-25-dark-mode-and-skills-section.md

 - Improved responsive design for mobile devices
 - Added custom CSS and JavaScript files for better code organization

 All changes are live on the site now.
-The dark mode is my favorite addition - it's great for late-night portfolio browsing!

 ### Technical Stack